Løv-Ham Fotball

 Løv-Ham Fotball is a football club from Fyllingsdalen in Bergen, Norway.
 Its origins are two local sports teams in Fyllingsdalen called Løvåsen and Hamre.
 On 29 December 1975 those clubs were merged, choosing the name Løv-Ham.
 In March 1999 Løv-Ham was divided into a football division, Løv-Ham Fotball, and a handball division, Løv-Ham Håndball.

 Løv-Ham is most notable as a football club, with more than 600 members.
 The senior football team played in 1. divisjon, the second tier of Norwegian football from 2005 until 2011 1. divisjon.
-After the 2011 season, Løv-Ham merged with Fyllingen to create FK Fyllingsdalen, and the two clubs ceased to exist.
+After the 2011 season, Løv-Ham merged with Fyllingen to create FK Fyllingsdalen, and for a period the club only existed at a junior level.
+The club later started playing senior football again, and is currently playing in the sixth tier of Norwegian football.

 History

 The club was founded on 29 December 1975, as a merger between Løvåsen and Hamregården.
 From 1989 till 2004 the club was playing on the third and fourth tier of Norwegian football.
 In 2004, the club was promoted to 1. divisjon, after winning their 2. divisjon group.
 The club struggled against relegation throughout their stint in 1. divisjon, but despite being a low-budget club, Løv-Ham was somewhat stabilised as a second-tier club.
 In the 2010 season, Løv-Ham finished in 4th place and advanced to the promotion play-offs.
 They lost 0–2 away in the semifinal against Fredrikstad FK.
 Promotion to the top flight was not a goal for Løv-Ham, their goal was to develop talents in the Bergen region.